meerapatelmd/aactR/README.md

 # aactR Package

-Setup and query the AACT Database.
+Setup and query a local AACT Database.

+## Requirements

+* a local Postgres `aact` database.

 ## Code of Conduct